How To Minimize Debt This Holiday Season

 Borrow Wisely

 Set on borrowing?
 Take time to review your options.
 If you’re going to pay the balance in full when the statement arrives, use a card that earns cash back or points.
-If you’re planning to carry a balance, it’s best to go with the option that offers the lowest interest rate.
+If you’re planning to carry a balance, it’s best to go with the option that offers the lowest interest rate or a promotional offer.

 Sell Duplicate Items

 What do you do when you receive something you already have?
-Maybe your sister thought you could use a crockpot or perhaps your brother bought you new headphones.
-If you already have the item, you can try selling your old one for cash or getting store credit for the new one.
+Maybe your friend thought you could use a crockpot or perhaps your sibling bought you new headphones.
+If you already have the item, try selling your old one for cash or getting store credit for the new one.

 Save For Next Year

-To reduce our dependency on borrowing, it’s best to anticipate holiday spending.
-Keep your receipts and track your expenses this holiday season.
-Then take the total amount spent and divide by 10 to see what you should save from January to October of next year.
-For example, if you spend $800 this year, you’ll contribute at least $80 a month to your holiday fund for 10 months to prepare.
+Reduce your future dependency on borrowing by tracking this season’s expenses to help determine how much to save during the year for next holiday season.
+Be sure to keep all your receipts to calculate the total of your holiday spending then divide by 10 to see what you should save from January to October of next year.
+For example, if you spend $900 this year, you’ll contribute at least $90 a month to your holiday fund for 10 months to prepare.

 Summary

-Bottom line is, if you plan ahead and put parameters around your holiday spending you can reduce stress and focus on what’s important – family and friends.
-Not to mention, you may just have a little fun getting into the holiday spirit early by planning, saving, and budgeting in advance.
+Bottom line is, if you plan ahead and put parameters around your holiday spending, you can reduce stress and focus on what’s important – family and friends.

 A woman staring into a window, there are holiday lights behind her.